 The total intramural expenditure is often used as an economic indicator to gauge the national innovation systems.
 The R&D expenditures are used as input to the "3 per cent objective", the EU goal of spending 3 per cent of GDP on R&D. 2 per cent in the business enterprise sector and 1 per cent in the Government-, Higher Education, and Private-Non-Profit sectors.
 R&D expenditure is also an indicator used for the Innovation Union Scoreboard (IUS).
-Besides R&D expenditure information on R&D activities are published as numbers of R&D personnel (in HC and FTE) and broken down on Regions, size class and industry.
+Besides R&D expenditure information on R&D activities are published as numbers of R&D personnel and broken down on regions, size class and industry.